 Rotten Tomatoes has become the notorious poster child for lack of nuanced and diverse discourse, with its "is it good or is it bad?" percentage rating system killing any attempts to use criticism as a form of discussion.
-This means that a loooooot of movies on the site are way better than you might be led to believe they are by just looking at whether they are "fresh" or "rotten."
+This means that a loooooot of movies on the site, especially older movies that have been gone through some reassessment over the years, are way better than you might be led to believe they are by just looking at whether they are "fresh" or "rotten."

 Release date: July 1, 1998

 Director: Michael Bay

 Why it's better than that: Sometimes it's hard to feel truly patriotic these days, what with the state of [*gestures broadly at everything*] but watching Armageddon makes me want to run around outside waving the biggest, brightest Old Glory I can find.
 In these uncertain times, maybe all we need is a balls-to-the-wall bizarre movie about a motley crew of home-grown American blue-collar heroes who, with, like, days of training, take a rocket into space and park it on a meteor that's about to crash into Earth and bring humanity's extinction -- and they do this to drill into it and blow it up with a bomb?
 Rag on the Transformers series all you like, but you can't deny here that Michael Bay really is a gifted, beautiful filmmaker, with soaring shots of spacecraft and heroic close-ups on Ben Affleck and a really fascinating, wholly inaccurate depiction of what the surface of a space rock might look like.
 It's emotional, it's exciting, and Steve Buscemi's character's entire personality is "horny."

 Rotten Tomatoes rating: 13%